danvitoriano/nextjs-auth0/README.md

 ### Set up environment variables

-To connect the app with Auth0, you'll need to add the settings from your Auth0 application as environment variables
+To connect the app with Auth0, you'll need to add the settings from your Auth0 application as **environment variables**.

+**- Test on localhost:**

 Copy the `.env.local.example` file in this directory to `.env.local` (which will be ignored by Git):